biuh-dt/grants/README.md

 # Fundings (for teachers)

-*If you are interested in the following funding opportunities, please send me the FID.I will send you all the details.*
+*If you are interested in the following funding opportunities, please send the FID to the following Email address.
+You will get all the details.*

 *Email: feng.zhang@hainan-biuh.edu.cn*

+<br><br>

 - ## FID: 20250604_01